-Next, I dabbed a paper towel with vegetable oil and coated the plastic tray that comes with the dehydrator to prevent the apple roll-ups from sticking.
+Next, I cover the plastic tray of the dehydrator with non-stick parchment paper (you may also use solid liners for the trays, this can be cheaper in the long run.)
 Then, I spread the applesauce mix evenly onto the dehydrator, ironed out any high parts with the bottom of the spoon, and placed the lid on the dehydrator.
 Turn it to 135 degrees and let it go for 3 hours before checking for doneness.
 Then, you’ll check the roll-ups frequently to ensure they have dried thoroughly but not become baked.
 This proved to be a little of a challenge on the first go at this roll-up recipe.
 I learned that I needed more sauce than I originally thought in order to get the dry, yet soft consistency of classic fruit roll-up.
 That being said, these still tasted great – leather-like with a vibrant green apple flavor that my son devoured!

 Once dry, peel the fruit roll-up off the tray and place it on a cutting board.
 Using a pizza slicer, I cut rows and simply rolled them up.
 Many recipes suggest using plastic wrap or parchment paper to roll-up the fruit leather.
 Since these were going to be eaten right away, I didn’t worry about that but would definitely recommend it for people making this recipe in bulk and saving it for eating later on.
 Also, for those of you that don’t have a dehydrator at home, you can make these in the oven!
 Just be sure to look up a recipe specifically for the oven to get your cooking times right.
 Enjoy!